FlavourSys/user-manual/installation/backend.rst

 Afterwards, you need to make sure Thin is started at boot time.
 We provide an init script for GNU/Linux machines in ``lib/examples/debian_initscript.example``.
-If your operating system uses a different initialization system, you may need to write your own start up script.
+If your operating system uses a different initialization system, you may need to write your own start-up script.

 ---------